There are now 2 possible online modes for units:

 - Level 3 elective

-- Students are able to (1) collect field data and integrate with regional dataset interpretations to interpret a complexly deformed terrane; (2) critically appraise existing reports with new field data; and (3) produce geological maps using modern digital mapping technology and present results in written reports.
+Students are able to (1) collect high quality field data and make observations from regional datasets to interpret a complexly deformed terrane; (2) present new results in written report, critically appraising existing concepts with new data and interpretations; and (3) produce geological maps using digital mapping technology.

 - Unit Coordinator(s)